caveJyn/aV-agentVooc/README.md

 sh scripts/start.sh
 ```

-For detailed instructions on using the start script, including character management and troubleshooting, see our [Start Script Guide](./docs/docs/guides/start-script.md).
+For detailed instructions on using the start script, including character management and troubleshooting, see ElizaOs's [Start Script Guide](./docs/docs/guides/start-script.md).

 > **Note**: The start script handles all dependencies, environment setup, and character management automatically.